 Continuing Care – What Happens Next?

 As your time with us draws to a close, you will work closely with your treatment team to develop a plan of care that allows for your continued sobriety once you leave our campus.
-Some people opt to slowly rejoin their community by entering The Refuge’s partial hospitalization program (PHP) which offers daily therapeutic interventions with the ability to return home in the evenings.
+Some people opt to slowly rejoin their community by entering our center’s partial hospitalization program (PHP) which offers daily therapeutic interventions with the ability to return home in the evenings.
 If you feel you’ve made enough progress during your stay with us to return home, we will provide you with referrals to outpatient therapy as well as connections to available community resources, such as A.A. and N.A. to allow for your continued healing.
-Whatever path you choose, The Refuge is behind you all the way.
+Whatever path you choose, our residential heroin addiction treatment center is behind you all the way.